-Achieving this goal wasn’t easy though.
-Ensuring consistency across platforms takes a lot of brain power, and designing an interface that enables anyone, pro or novice, to create a compelling email signature was of the utmost importance.
-Here’s why.
+Achieving this goal wasn’t easy, though.
+Ensuring consistency across platforms takes a lot of brainpower, and designing an interface that enables anyone, pro or novice, to create a compelling email signature was of the utmost importance.

-In some ways, creating uniform email signatures sounds like a really easy job, so what’s the big deal?
+In some ways, creating uniform email signatures sounds like a straightforward job, so what’s the big deal?
 Well, let’s compare this seemingly simple task with the evolution of internet browsers.
 This should provide you with some invaluable insight into the “how” and “why.”

 Now, with the use of mobile devices becoming de rigueur, this adds a further complex dimension to how a web page should display end function – just a few years ago, it was a given that almost every web page was viewed on either Windows or Mac.
 That is no longer the case.
-Emails and web pages are just as likely to be viewed on a mobile device as a desktop, and this in one more thing companies must take into consideration when designing their digital presence.
+Emails and web pages are just as likely to be viewed on a mobile device as a desktop, and this is one more thing companies must consider when designing their digital presence.

-Think of an email (especially an email signature) as a web page; when viewed across different browsers, results can vary.
+Think of an email (especially an email signature) as a web page; results can vary when viewed across different browsers.
 Sometimes buttons don’t work, animations appear strange, you cannot log in, buttons are gone, and tables look twisted.
-It is exactly the same with emails.
+It is the same with emails.
 Email programs show HTML differently, and your email is basically just a piece of HTML (sorry to say!).

-It is commonly accepted that web programmers spend significant time and energy to ensure that web pages are compatible with the most-used browsers.
+Web programmers commonly spend significant time and energy to ensure that web pages are compatible with the most-used browsers.
 It is even widely accepted that developers all but force users to opt for certain browsers because of HTML compatibility issues.
 Imagine if this attitude were also acceptable when it came to emails?
 “If you want to view this email as it is supposed to look, then move to Apple Mail”.

 It is commonly known that an email is built in one of three formats: HTML, rich text, or plain text (and if you didn’t know this, now you do).
 Rich text emails will soon be dead, so we have HTML and plain text emails left to consider.
 Plain text, of course, has long been considered the safe bet as firewall administrators used to prevent individuals from sending out HTML emails because they were “dangerous.”
 However, you can now send out HTML emails without suffering a bad conscience, so don’t be afraid to take advantage of the benefits they offer.

 One of the main advantages afforded by HTML is that it enables you to style emails as you want.
-However, in doing so, you can run into some complex issues which you might not have foreseen.
+However, you can run into some complex issues that you might not have foreseen in doing so.
 Email signature design is possibly even more complex than traditional web design because there are different factors at play, with different limitations.
-You need to consider so much more, which makes crafting a good email signature, and one that can be viewed across browsers and email platforms, like a piece of art.
-Our Xink software has been designed to alleviate or eliminate altogether these potentially complex issues.
-So much so, that signature formatting, continuity and consistency is all but guaranteed.
+It would be best if you considered so much more, which makes crafting a good email signature and can be viewed across browsers and email platforms, like a piece of art.
+Our Xink software has been designed to alleviate or eliminate these potentially complex issues.
+So much, so that signature formatting, continuity, and consistency is all but guaranteed.

 Remember this the next time you see an email signature from someone in your network.
-The images might be gone, you might see a red x, details may be hidden or missing, campaigns may not be clickable – this is all due to the fact that designing and coding email signatures can be tremendously difficult.
+The images might be gone.
+You might see a red x.
+Details may be hidden or missing, and campaigns may not be clickable – this is all because designing and coding email signatures can be tremendously difficult.
 This is why we offer Xink as a solution to the arcane world of email formatting.

-Now that you’ve got a few tips and tricks here to help ensure your email signatures look good, format properly, and display across browsers and email platforms, please remember that our team can still help you create a signature that is right for your business.
+Now that you’ve got a few tips and tricks here to avoid getting an ugly email signature.
+Instead, you should now be able to create email signatures that look good, format properly, and display across browsers and email platforms.
+And remember that our team can still help you create a signature that is right for your business.
 If you need help, we’re here to provide it!